CS126SP20/final-project-rrshen/DEVELOPMENT.md

  Emailed code mod about errors.

  - **4/21/20** Created an image for a game portal.
- Added game images to GitHub.
+ Added all game images and music.
- The background image now displays when run.